rajan21045/Food-Ordering-System/README.md

 - Add login/signup and order tracking system
 - Improve UI with animations and transitions
 - Make it deploy-ready with form validation and storage

+---

+## 🤝 Contributing

+Contributions and feedback are welcome!
+	1. Fork the repository
+	2. Create a new branch (feature/your-feature)
+	3. Commit your changes
+	4. Open a pull request